egarrisxn/build-that-resume/README.md

 ## How to Run Locally

-1. Clone this repository.
+1. Clone repository.
-2. Install dependencies using `npm install`, `pnpm install`, etc.
+2. Install dependencies.
-3. Run the development server using `npm run dev`.
+3. Run the development server.
-4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+4. Open [http://localhost:3000](http://localhost:3000) to view in the browser.

 ## Feedback